สารบัญ

 Category Stomachic, carminative, pharmaceutic aid (colouring agent), astringent.

-Turmeric is the dried rhizome of Curcuma longa L. (C. domes tica Valeton) (Family
+Turmeric is the dried rhizome of Curcuma longa L. (C. domestica Valeton) (Family

 Zingiberaceae), Herbarium Specimen Number: DMSC 31, 1410, 1458, Crude Drug